 I thought about the parents of those little ones, whose crushing loss–losing a child before their first birthday–is immeasurable.
 The loss is emotional, financial, and devastates marriages and families.
 The cost of 23,000 infant deaths on our country is unimaginable.

 The loss cuts deeper because infant mortality is a problem we understand pretty clearly.
 It is not Democrat or Republican, Red State or Blue state.
 It’s not about who is President.
 The causes of infant mortality and solutions to it are well known.
 It is a problem other countries have solved.
 And it is something we have ignored.

 As a visual artist, I believe in the power of art to change hearts, minds, behavior, and the world.
 Think about the famous AIDS Quilt, a community art project commemorating the loss of more than 80,000 lives.
 By ‘drawing’ a picture of a problem, we can see and feel the enormity of it.
 Our country, our leaders, and lawmakers need to see exactly what infant mortality looks like in America.

 My vision for TheMourningProject.com is that each of the infants lost in a given year will be remembered with a unique, handmade, heartfelt little elegy.
-I am asking the fiber art community to come together to create an image of infant mortality with 23,000 pairs of baby booties.
+I am asking the fiber art community to come together to make 23,000+ pairs of baby booties.
 This is the number of American infants who die every year.

-We’ll create 225 panels of baby booties with 100 pairs of baby booties each to create a massive 38” square image (see above).
-Booties can be sewn, knitted, felted, woven, or crocheted, I am asking for donations of handmade baby shoes in the colors of mourning: black, white, and gray.
-Gathered together, these small elegies will literally form a compelling picture too big to ignore: a 38′ by 38′ image of a heart with baby feet inside.
-This image requires 15,000 pairs of white baby booties alone.
-I love the way this new installation plan is like the problem of infant mortality itself: dependent on all of us getting together to do our part.
+Whether sewn, knitted, felted, woven, or crocheted, I am asking for donations of handmade baby shoes in the colors of mourning: black, white, and gray.
+Gathered together, these small elegies will literally paint a compelling picture too big to ignore: a 38′ by 38′ image of a heart with baby feet inside.
+This image requires 14,000 pairs of white booties alone.
+I love the way this installation plan is like the problem of infant mortality itself: we all need to contribute to solve this ‘puzzle.’

-Time is of the essence–it would be great to complete the puzzle in time for the March of Dimes March for Babies in Phoenix on April 18, 2020.
+Here is where we are to date.
 Our work will be both a visual reminder of a national tragedy, and what we can do about it.